kpumuk/meta-tags/README.md

 }
 ```

-The value of `og[:title]` is a symbol and therefore references the value of the
-top level `title` meta tag.
-With the following in any view:
+The value of `og[:title]` is a symbol, which refers to the value of the top-level `title` meta tag.
+In any view with the following code:

 ```ruby
 title "my great view"
 ```

-You get this open graph meta tag for free:
+You will get this open graph meta tag automatically:

 ```html
 <meta property="og:title" content="my great view"></meta>
 ```

+> ![NOTE]
-Please note, that title does not include site.
-If you need to reference the exact
-value rendered in the `<title>` meta tag, use `:full_title`.
+> Please note that the `title` does not include the site name.
+If you need to reference the exact value rendered in the `<title>` meta tag, use `:full_title`.

 ### Using with Turbolinks